Monoporeia: Ecology

 M. affinis is one of the Baltic glacial relicts.
 Originally a freshwater species, it also exists in lakes.
-M. affinis lives on soft bottoms, sometimes even as densely as 10,000–20,000 but usually hundreds to thousands of individuals per square metre.
+M. affinis lives on soft bottoms down to 80 metres; usually hundreds to thousands of individuals per square metre, but can get up to 10,000 to 20,000 per square metre.
 The amphipod has an important role in bioturbation (mixing and oxidating the bottom sediment).
 Monoporeia feeds on phytoplankton and decomposed organic matter sinking onto the bottom.
 M. affinis is itself the prey of Saduria entomon, Harmothoe sarsi (a polychaete) and fishes such as cod, herring and the fourhorn sculpin, Myoxocephalus quadricornis.
 The increasing loss of oxygen in the Baltic Sea bottoms – especially in the Gulf of Finland – has lately been affecting the M. affinis population, since its eggs and embryos are very sensitive to lack of oxygen.
 Thus M. affinis is often used as an indicator species of the state of bodies of water.

 Life cycle

 After mating in the autumn and bearing over the winter, the female M. affinis gives birth to 20–30 offspring, which only happens once during its 2–4 year lifespan.
+M. affinis has a recurring population cycle, with abundance oscillating every 6 to 7 years.